 Dust is certainly something to sneeze about, but you can cut it down with a few simple tricks

 If it seems like you’re constantly cleaning dust out of your home, you’re definitely not alone.
 No matter how frequently you clean, sure enough, your home is acquiring dust every moment of the day, thanks to unassuming things like your shoes, clothing, and pets.
-However, you can take a few steps to trim down the amount of dust that builds up in your home and save yourself some precious cleaning time.
+However, you can learn how to eliminate dust to trim down the amount that builds up in your home and save yourself some precious cleaning time.

 Vacuuming at least once a week—more often if you have family members with allergies or pets in the home—will keep your rugs and flooring from collecting as much dust and dirt.
 Upright vacuums work well for rugs and carpets, while canister vacuums are better for hard floors because they produce stronger suction.

 "Vacuuming is a crucial step in the process of keeping your home clean and free from dirt, debris, and other sources that may allow bacteria and mold to grow to create an unhealthy living environment," said Asya Biddle, Angi Expert Review Board member and manager of The Dustbusters, a family-owned and operated janitorial company in Williamsport, PA.
 “Make sure you regularly clean your vacuum by emptying out the canister and wiping off the vacuum itself with an antibacterial cloth.

 If you have area rugs, taking them out for a good beating three or four times a year is also a good idea.
 Hang your rugs over a clothesline or fence and beat them with a sturdy object, such as a bat, broom handle, or tennis racket.